mdabrowski1990/uds/.github/ISSUE_TEMPLATE/02_documentation-request.md

 ---
 name: Documentation request
-about: Suggest areas documentation could be more specific or simply missing
+about: Suggest how to improve current documentation
 title: "[INVESTIGATE]"
 labels: documentation
 assignees: ''